 py, and this should also default to the latest version of python.
 Test that all went

 according to plan by typing:

 You should be greeted with "Python 3.10" or something similar in response.
 If so, you're all set!
 For all other installation instructions below, use

 pip instead of

-If your version of python is already 3.6 or greater, you're good to go.
-However, if your version of Python 3 is less than 3.6, as might happen on an older distro, you can install Python 3.6 via a PPA, such as Felix Krull's deadsnakes PPA on Ubuntu:
+If your version of python is already 3.10 or greater, you're good to go.
+However, if your version of Python 3 is less than 3.10, you will have to install python 3.10 or higher, e.g. from a third party PPA.